etarthur/chess-piece-classification/README.md

 ### Running

+The simplest approach to training and evaluating the model is by first running `preprocessing.py` to generate your custom dataset with filters.

+Once the required data is generated, run `test_model.py`.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details